frequency-chain/frequency/designdocs/SCHEMA.md

 ### Schema Retention

 Retention periods on a schema is designed for message(s) store to retain messages per schema to a specific block number.
-Retention periods can be updated via super user (sudo on substrate) access.
+Retention periods can be updated via super user (sudo extrinsic on substrate) access.

 - **Type Definition**: ```StorageMap<SchemaId, BlockNumber>```.
 - **Description**: Retention period are stored as a map of ```SchemaId``` and ```BlockNumber```.
 By default schemas have no retention policy and ```BlockNumber``` is set to 1 signaling message store to retain messages on chain database indefinitely.